pocomane/brewed-in-the-apocalypse/bita.md

 revealed (probably by the scenarist) during this non-regulated discussion.
 But all of this should be considered to be hypothetical until some move makes them happen or reveal them true in the fiction.

-# Hosting the game

-The scenarist have a crucial role in the creation of the story, so ey should follow some sort of guidelines to be sure the experience be somehow consistent.
-The long term goal of the scenarist is in the following Agendas:

-- Play to find out what happens.
-- Describe a world that make sense.
-- Make the PC lives not boring.

-TODO : explain them !!!

-The first is particular important.
-The scenarist, is a player to, in the sense that ey participates to the game to discover what happen, and what the other people will do.
-The preparation of big portions of materials is discouraged.
-An interesting prompt from a protagonist should never be ignored to let the story follow some predetermined track, unless it is temporary, just to close some matter already almost done.
-For the same reason, the setting should be kept initially simple.
-More details about the world and the backstory will be discovered during the play, defined by the actions of all the players.

-Moreover, early in the first session (but for some setting these can extend to the whole game), the scenarist should also juggle two additional, sometimes conflicting, responsibilities:

-- Follow the PCs around, and learn what they are all about.
-- Give the protagonist a sense of what the world is like, and how it operates.

-During the game, whatever the scenarist said should follow the following
-Principles:

-- Do not play against the protagonists, rather be a fan of their characters: the challenges are not introduced to destroy the characters, but to make they shine.
-- Respect the world you are creating; do not tell incoherent events; a destructive challenge may be introduced because the situation does not make otherwise sense.
-- Be honest with the protagonists: do not withhold information that their character should know, make sure the situation is clear to them, let them behave differently if there was some misunderstanding, etc.
-- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a protagonist succeeds in a move, and interesting dilemma should emerge from the twists.
-- Respond to the character actions with challenging circumstances and occasional rewards.
-- Name everyone and everything, and call all by name; particularly address yourself to the characters, not ther controller player.
-- Make your move, but misdirect and never speak its name; you have not to hide what moves you are doing, but present it as naturally arising from the fiction.
-- Create interesting dilemmas, not interesting plots.
-- Think off screen, too.

-TODO : Add more detail to the last two (and find the right position in the list) !!!

-TODO : make a move to let the protagonist to create part of the world !

 # Common move mechanics